gipsi/code.log/README.md

- * 2016-12-22 Forked Commitmas and Pybluedot got NASA authentication key A lesson in Markdown (http://www.markdowntutorial.com/lesson/1/)
+ * 2016-12-22 Forked Commitmas and Pybluedot got NASA authentication key and ...
+[A lesson in Markdown] (http://www.markdowntutorial.com/lesson/1/)

 * 2016-12-23 GotGitHub Pages Theme to work by deleting other files in the repo that seemed to be getting in the way.

-### First Day of #Commitmakkuh
+### First Day of Commitmakkuh

 * 2016-12-24 markdown and update readme.  (on Android)